MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netrxqueuequeryallocatorcacheenabled.md

   1. Set the **AllocationSize** and **AlignmentRequirement** members of [**NET_RXQUEUE_CONFIG**](net-rxqueue-config.md).
   2. Call [**WdfDmaEnablerCreate**](https://msdn.microsoft.com/library/windows/hardware/ff546983), typically from the [*EVT_NET_ADAPTER_CREATE_RXQUEUE*](evt-net-adapter-create-rxqueue.md) event callback function.
-  3. Call **NetRxQueueConfigureDmaAllocator** with the initialized WDFDMAENABLER.
+  3. Call **NetRxQueueQueryAllocatorCacheEnabled** with the initialized WDFDMAENABLER.

 NetAdapterCx uses the queue's DMA enabler to allocate pre-mapped buffers for each packet in the queue's [**NET_RING_BUFFER**](net-ring-buffer.md) structure, and updates the **VirtualAddress** and **DmaLogicalAddress** members of each [**NET_PACKET_FRAGMENT**](net-packet-fragment.md) to point to each premapped buffer.

 The client driver retrieves a pointer to the ring buffer by calling [**NetTxQueueGetRingBuffer**](nettxqueuegetringbuffer.md) or [**NetRxQueueGetRingBuffer**](netrxqueuegetringbuffer.md).

+In NetAdapterCx 1.0, this method was called **NetRxQueueConfigureDmaAllocator**.
+It was renamed to **NetRxQueueQueryAllocatorCacheEnabled** in NetAdapterCx 1.1.

 Requirements
 ------------